cerylean/alexa/README.md

 ### Data Source

 Coming from a customer success background, I am constantly searching for ways to find and analyze feedback.
-Building on the idea that quantitative feedback is only one piece of the picture, I wanted to breakdown qualitative data to attempt to identify the insights within that could inform future iterations of the product, customer success and marketing strategies.
+Building on the idea that quantitative feedback is only one piece of the puzzle, I wanted to breakdown qualitative data to attempt to identify the insights within that could inform future iterations of the product, customer success and marketing strategies.
 The data I drew my analysis from was ~13,000 customer reviews of Amazon's Echo Dot (2nd Generation).
 There were six columns included in the file:

     - Date of Review (dd/mm/yy)
     - Review Header (string)